HOW WIND WORKS

 The wind turbines begin to operate at wind speeds of around 10 mph and reach maximum production at 35 mph.
 To protect the machine from damage, the turbines will stop generating power at wind speeds exceeding 56 mph.
 A sophisticated computer system controls all the shut-down and start-up operations for the turbines.

-||Wind Power is Clean
+Wind Power is Clean

 Wind is Affordable

 Wind energy is now one of the most cost-effective sources of new energy.
-It costs less than either coal or nuclear power.
+It costs less than new coal or nuclear power.
 Technological advancements in recent years have enhanced turbine performance and reliability, and lowered costs.